Super Soft Homemade Pretzels

-Why this recipe works: The dough can be made in a stand mixer with a dough hook so you don’t have to knead it by hand.
-The pretzels are perfectly salty thanks to the quick boil in the baking soda bath.
-They taste just like pretzels you’d get at a restaurant!
+The dough can be made in a stand mixer with a dough hook or you can knead it by hand.
+The baking soda bath makes the pretzels perfectly chewy and salty.
+They taste just like the kind you’d get at a bar or restaurant!

 - Knead dough: Once ingredients are combined, increase speed to medium and knead dough for 5 minutes.

-- Boil pretzels: Bring water and baking to a boil in a large pot.
-Place pretzels (2 at a time) in the baking soda bath and boil for 30 seconds.
+- Boil pretzels: Bring water and baking soda to a boil in a large pot.
+Place pretzels (two at a time) in the baking soda bath and boil for 30 seconds (refer to video for visuals).
 Place on baking sheet and immediately add coarse salt.

 Frequently Asked Questions

-How to soften a soft pretzel: After a few days the pretzel may harden.
 A trick I learned is to take a lightly dampened paper towel and wrap it around the pretzel.
-Microwave on 50% power level for 10 to 15 seconds until the pretzel is warm and soft.
+Microwave on 50% power level for 10 to 15 seconds until it is warm and soft.

 - 1 tablespoon packed light brown sugar